freerobby/blog/source/_posts/2013-02-11-negotiating-your-startup-job-offer.markdown

 categories: [Business, Startups]
 ---

 Over the last three years I've been on both ends of job offers at startups.
 One thing that's struck me is how little most applicants know about what to expect in a job offer, and in many cases, what the written offer they've received actually means.
-I was extremely fortunate that the first startup job offer I received was written by a [pair](https://twitter.com/Pistachio) of [founders](https://twitter.com/graysky) who had the utmost integrity and explained things very clearly.
+I was extremely fortunate that the first startup job offer I received was from a [pair](https://twitter.com/Pistachio) of [founders](https://twitter.com/graysky) who had the utmost integrity and explained things very clearly.
 Since then I've learned that not every employee is so lucky.

 This post doesn't aim to teach you negotiation itself, but rather to acclimate you to the standards and vernacular of startup negotiations.
 It assumes you're a startup newcomer.<!--more-->